In an SF6 Circuit breaker, sulphur hexafluoride gas is used as the arc quenching medium.

 - Contact separation is minimum in SF6 gas circuit breakers due to dielectric strength provided by the high-pressure SF6.

-In general, the only disadvantage of the SF6 Circuit Breakers is their relatively high costs.
+In general, the important disadvantage of the SF6 Circuit Breakers compared to other circuit breakers is their relatively high costs.
 The cost has been somewhat coming down in recent years.

 Next: Vacuum Circuit Breakers